PaulDFoster/Alexa2DirectLineBot/README.md

 <li>Alexa session is closed after each interaction.
 Retaining the session is to be tested.
 <li>This isn't an Amazon recognised technique.
 I have shared my approach with Amazon and hope they will support it.
 Collaboration is the way forward to a better world :-)

-With the second option you have to duplicate your NLP modal in both LUIS and Alexa.
+With the second option you have to duplicate your NLP model in both LUIS and Alexa.
 An automated transformation from LUIS to Alexa JSON should be possible - watch this space.

 <b>Build your bot with Microsoft Bot Framework</b>.